ch810ya/roxo/content/photography/licensing.md

 To Remix: Create Derivative works of the image
 Under these conditions:

-Attribution: Attribution to Chaitanya Vuriti and a link back to BucketListly Blog must be made along with the image.
+Attribution: Attribution to Chai Vuriti and a link back to BucketListly Blog must be made along with the image.

 Non-Commercial: The image must not be used for commercial purposes under any circumstances.
 For clarity on what defines commercial use, please see below the Sample Accepted Uses below.
 Here is an HTML code template for the credit linking back to me if you decided to use the photos.

-<a href="https://www.ch810ya.com/" target="_blank">Photos by Chaitanya Vuriti</a>
+<a href="https://www.chaivuriti.com/" target="_blank">Photos by Chai Vuriti</a>
 Sample Accepted Use Of The Creative Commons License:

 Blog post about your travel